 Annette Buffaloe, Glenn Payton, and Sammy Barone provided the evening’s entertainment including such songs as Jingle Bell Rock, Christmas in Dixie, and White Christmas.
 Poinsettia centerpieces were given away as door prizes.

-The first Piano, Popcorn & Sing-Along event, held on Nov.
-21st from 10 a.m. - 12 p.m., was dedicated to Jeanne Hamilton, who donated the piano to the Lakeland Senior Center.
+The first Piano, Popcorn and Sing-Along event, held on Nov.
+21st from 10 a.m. to 12 p.m., was dedicated to Jeanne Hamilton, who donated the piano to the Lakeland Senior Center.